SQL Threat Detector rule

 Rule execution order

-This SQL Validator rule executes after the request has been authenticated.
+This SQL Threat Detector rule executes after the request has been authenticated.

 If the request includes one of the specified SQL commands in the query string, header, or path, the requestor receives a Validation failed error.
 If the request doesn't include one of the specified SQL commands, the system applies the next rule or starts processing the request.